SAGE: Sequence-level Adaptive Gradient Evolution for Generative Recommendation: Experiments

-\textbf{Superiority of RecLLM:} As shown in Table ~\ref{tab:main_results1}, our proposed method ("RecLLM") consistently outperforms all baselines across all datasets.
-Specifically, compared to the strongest baseline \textbf{OneRec-V2}, RecLLM achieves improvements of \textbf{4.3\% to 8.9\%} in NDCG metrics.
-This confirms that directly reusing the Native LLM vocabulary—when optimized correctly—can surpass models relying on heavy, separate tokenization.
+Table~\ref{tab:main_results1} shows that \textbf{TextRec consistently achieves the best top-$K$ accuracy} across Beauty, Sports, and Toys.
+Compared to the strongest baseline \textbf{OneRec-GBPO}, TextRec improves NDCG by \textbf{6.27\% to 7.8\%}, indicating that directly reusing the native LLM vocabulary—when paired with preference optimization—can outperform architectures relying on separate Semantic-ID tokenizers.

-\textbf{The Necessity of SAGE:} Notably, the \textbf{"Only SFT"} model performs poorly, significantly lagging behind even SASRec.
-SFT mainly functions to activate the model’s fundamental capabilities. without reinforcement learning to align the Native LLM with recommendation goals, the model fails to capture complex user preferences.
-Furthermore, \textbf{OneRec-SAGE} (applying SAGE to the old architecture) shows mixed results: while competitive, it slightly underperforms OneRec-V2 in some metrics (e.g., R@5 on Beauty).
-This suggests that SAGE's aggressive exploration requires the robust semantic representation of the \textbf{RecLLM} to fully realize its potential without destabilizing the training.

-Table ~\ref{tab:main_results2} investigates the impact of optimization strategies on recommendation diversity (Entropy) and long-tail item discovery (Cold-Recall).